COeXISTENCE-PROJECT/.github/profile/README.md

 > COeXISTENCE is an ecosystem to experiment with future Urban Traffic Systems, where routing decisions are simulatenously made by humans and autonomous vehicles.
 >

-## The following use-case synthesize main features of an ecocystem:
+## The following use-case synthesize main features of an ecosystem:

 > * You import road network of a given urban areas from `Open Street Map`
 > * You generate a demand pattern, where each of agents is specified with own traits and travel demans $(o_i, d_i, \tau_i$)